Are you in your 60s and still confused about your upcoming retirement options? You’re not alone!

 2. Ignore the calls.

-3. Just say ‘no’ to anyone who is not a bona fide financial adviser, whose advice you have to pay for.
+3. Just say ‘no’ to anyone who is not a bona fide financial adviser.
+Ask for proof!

 If you’re not sure whether a pension provider is legitimate, you can always check to see if they’re registered with the Financial Conduct Authority.
 If you can’t see them listed, stay well away!

 You don’t have to do any of this on your own.
-If you’re in a couple, bouncing ideas off each other can help take some of the stress off – but we strongly recommend you still seek pensions and retirement financial planning advice together, too.
+If you’re in a couple, bouncing ideas off each other can help take some of the stress off.
+We strongly recommend you still seek pensions and retirement financial planning advice together, too.

 There is help around in the form of: